csrohit/bluepill-systick/opencm3/README.md

 ## Output

-The Onboard led connected to Pin C13 can be observed to be blinking every second.
+The Onboard led connected to Pin C13 can be observed to be blinking every 500ms.

 ## Debug